Progress reports for all 32 NFL first-round picks

 No. 5: Tampa Bay Buccaneers

 ILB Devin White: White has been everything the Bucs hoped -- an impact playmaker and a vocal leader for the defense.
-He's grasped Todd Bowles' system very quickly and has been leading the defensive huddle since Day 1.
+He has grasped Todd Bowles' system very quickly and has been leading the defensive huddle since Day 1.
 "For a rookie to come in and be talking like that, it's really amazing to see," fellow inside linebacker Lavonte David said.
 "The sky is the limit for him most definitely."
 On the second play of OTAs, White picked off quarterback Jameis Winston, his third interception in three practices.
 "Devin White, he's been outstanding," Winston said.
 It's not far-fetched to think he could wind up becoming defensive rookie of the year. -- Jenna Laine

 No. 6: New York Giants